gerdjunisben/xv6/README_HW1.txt

         a circular buffer, each time the producer index reaches the maximum size, it is reset to 0.
 Then, it will write the received mouse packet to the buffer at the producerIndex position.
 Finally, the produce() function would wake-up the consumer process when at least 3 bytes of data have been written to the buffer by releaseing the sleepLock in the msBuffer struct.

-        After some testing, we realized that the packets where missaligned.
-To fix it we did the following:
-            - We noticed that some ACK packets on startup were being processed by the produce function, causing them to get stored at the buffer.
-We simply added an if statement to discard those.

-            - We also implemented a sanity check where the 3rd byte (0x8) of the first mouse packet of each 3 sequence should be set.
-            Else, we discard packets to perform a propper alignment.

         The consume() Function:

         Every time the consumer function is called, it will verify the size of the pointer passed as an argument, so if its size is less than
         3, the consumer won't pass any packet.
+Next it aquires the msLock spinlock.
 After that, it will verify how many bytes of data are available at the buffer by using the size variable.
 If there are less than 3 bytes of data, the consumer will sleep until it is awakened by the produce function.
         The purpose of this implementation is to reduce code complexity by preventing use of incomplete mouse packages.
 Therefore, when a full sequence of three bytes of data is detected, the produce function will wake the consumer up, and this one will copy the next 3 bytes